okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 To delete your submission:

 1. Click the delete icon ![trash can; delete icon](/img/icons/delete_can.png) next to **Edit**.
 If the delete icon is unavailable, you can't delete that submission.
-1. Confirm the deletion in the dialog box.
+1. Confirm the deletion in the dialog.

 No email confirmation is sent when deleting a submission.
-Deleted submissions can't be recovered.
+You can't recover deleted submissions.

 If you need assistance with deleting a draft submission, contact the Okta OIN team at <oin@okta.com>.